siberoloji/siberoloji.github.io/content/en/docs/SEO/31-what-is-the-importance-of-backlinks.md

 title: What Is The Importance of Backlinks?
 linkTitle: Backlinks
 translationKey: what-is-the-importance-of-backlinks
-description: This blog post will delve into what backlinks are, why they matter, and how to effectively utilize them in your SEO strategy.
+description: This article will delve into what backlinks are, why they matter, and how to effectively utilize them in your SEO strategy.
 weight: 31
 date: 2024-10-11T21:14:27+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))